 Noom promises that it's the last weight-loss program you'll ever need.
 The results are backed by 15 published clinical studies.
 Some of the major findings include:

-Weight Watchers promises that users can expect to lose one to two pounds per week.
-The diet ranks as the fourth Best Diet Overall and is tied for third Weight-Loss Diet by U.S. News and World Report.
+Weight Watchers says users can expect to lose 1 to 2 pounds per week.
+The diet ranks as the fourth Best Diet Overall and is tied for first (with the flexitarian diet) among the best Weight-Loss Diets by U.S. News & World Report.

 So, Which Is Better for You?